burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Some details about move semantics**

 1. Commonly it's a good idea to declare a function, constructors, and operators that use move semantics as `noexcept`.
-But it's not a requirement from C++ language.
+It's not a requirement from C++ language.
 However, it's very often in practice, because `noexcept` gives more compile time optimization opportunities in this case.
-Move operations need not be `noexcept`, but it's preferable.
+Therefore move operations need not be `noexcept`, but it's preferable.

 2. C++11 considers `noexcept` calling any destructor or memory allocation.